Fort White - Planning Your Visit

 There is something to see year-round at Fort White WEA.
 Fall and spring are good times to check the floodplain forest for neotropical migrants.
 Seasonal ponds attract wood ducks in the winter; summer specialties include Mississippi and swallow-tailed kites.
 Hiking is most pleasant in the cooler months.
 Blazing star, goldenrod, milkweed, aster and other fall wildflowers attract a variety of butterflies.

-- Dogs other than those used during hunts are not permitted.
-Regulations regarding hunting dogs can be found in the regulations summary.
+- Dogs are permitted but must be kept under physical restraint at all times.
+Regulations regarding hunting dogs can be found in the regulations summary brochure.

 - No daily-use permit is required.
 To hunt or fish you must possess the appropriate licenses and permits.